 Hi, Internet.
 It’s really great to see you getting into typography.
-30 years ago, word processors and font menus made typesetters out of anyone writing a paper.
-Today, webfonts are making typographers of anyone building a webpage.
+Thirty years ago, word processors and font menus made typesetters out of anyone writing a paper.
+Today, webfonts are making typographers out of of anyone building a web page.
 This is a good thing.
 We welcome you to the club with open brackets!

 Now for some tough love.
 Any field has a proper terminology generally accepted by its professionals.
 Using the wrong words doesn’t just make you look silly or inexperienced; it doesn’t just irritate the nitpicky nerds; it keeps you from getting the most from typography.
 Knowing the right words can help you understand and describe, design and build.

 These mistakes are not limited to the web world, of course.
 We commonly see typographic jargon misapplied in print as well as online, by all kinds of people, including professional designers and journalists.
 Here are some of the most commonly confused typographic terms that get tossed around, along with simplified definitions:

 Type: prefabricated letters that are made to be reused many times and in any order.

 Lettering: one-of-a-kind letters that are made (drawn, painted, carved) in situ for a single piece.